Frequently Asked Questions

 “Why do you close online registration three days before the race?”

 Other than the weather, issues with timing are most often the cause of race day chaos.
-We close online registration just far enough in advance to assign bib numbers before Early Packet Pick-Up, then to focus on being sure the data we provide the timers is 100% accurate.
+We close online registration just far enough in advance to finalize bib numbers before Early Packet Pick-Up, then to focus on being sure the data we provide the timers is 100% accurate.

 Regarding Packet Pick-Up: